venoajie/my-ai-assistant/docs/rag_workflow.md

     bucket: "your-oci-bucket-name"
     # The OCI region for the bucket (e.g., eu-frankfurt-1)
     region: "your-oci-region"

+  # --- Optional: Enable and configure the reranker for higher precision results ---
+  enable_reranking: true

+  # How many documents to retrieve initially for the reranker to process.
+  # A larger number gives the reranker more to work with but is slightly slower.
+  retrieval_n_results: 25

+  # How many of the top documents to send to the AI after reranking.
+  rerank_top_n: 5
 ```
 Commit this file to your repository so the entire team shares the same configuration.